The primary concern for most people who were arrested for domestic violence is the penalties they will face if convicted.

 Under California law, there are specific requirements for anyone convicted of a domestic violence crime and a lot of collateral consequences that are directly connected to that conviction.

 For many domestic violence crimes under California law, the prosecutor has the discretion to file the case as either a misdemeanor or a felony, known as a “wobbler.”
-The decision is normally based on the level of harm to the victim, use of a weapon, defendant’s criminal history, and other aggravating factors.
+The decision is normally based on the:

 The most common domestic violence charges include domestic battery under California Penal Code 243(e)(1), child abuse under Penal Code 273(d), and corporal injury to a spouse under Penal Code 273.5.

-To give readers a better understanding of domestic violence penalties, our Los Angeles criminal defense lawyers are providing an overview below.
+To give readers a better understanding of domestic violence penalties, we are providing an overview below.

 Domestic Violence Mandatory Conditions – PC 1203.097